 Kimberly Hewitt was appointed Vice President for Institutional Equity and Chief Diversity Officer at Duke in August 2019 after serving as the Vice Provost for Institutional Equity at Johns Hopkins University where she led the University’s efforts to comply with equal opportunity laws including Title IX and oversaw ADA compliance function.
 She previously served as the Director of the Office for Equal Opportunity and Affirmative Action (EOAA) after serving as Deputy Chief of Staff for the Office for Equity and Diversity at the University of Minnesota.
-Ms. Hewitt began her career in higher education as assistant dean for students and multicultural affairs at Hamline University School of Law.
+Kim began her career in higher education as assistant dean for students and multicultural affairs at Hamline University School of Law.
 She also has 14 years of experience practicing law in the areas of employment, labor, and education law, having been a partner and chair of the Education Law Practice in the law firm Rider Bennett, as well as an in-house attorney for the Minneapolis Public Schools.
-Ms. Hewitt holds an A.B. from Stanford University and a J.D. from the University of Minnesota Law School.
+Kim holds an A.B. from Stanford University and a J.D. from the University of Minnesota Law School.

 Operations Manager & Executive Assistant to the Vice President for Institutional Equity

 Carla Peraza joined the Office for Institutional Equity in December 2017.
 She manages the daily operations of the office and also serves as the executive assistant to the Vice President.
 She first arrived at Duke in early 2015 where she supported the COO and Associate VP at Duke Alumni Affairs.
 Prior to her work in higher education, she ran daily operations for several mental health facilities.
 She began her career as a mental health therapist, working with families and individuals around illness management and substance abuse recovery.
-She holds a master’s degree in mental health and maintains her therapy license in NC so she can use her skills in a community-volunteer capacity.
+Carla holds a master’s degree in mental health and maintains her therapy license in NC so she can use her skills in a community-volunteer capacity.